Nursing Licensing and Registration

 The assessment evaluates entry level competencies; it does not look at expert levels of nursing practice.
 Entry level competencies are the competences that new graduates from a B.C nursing program are required to have.

-Once you have completed the SEC assessment a report will be sent to BCCNP summarizing the details of your assessment and identifying where differences in practice may exist in comparison to a BC grad.
+Once you have completed the SEC assessment a report will be sent to BCCNM summarizing the details of your assessment and identifying where differences in practice may exist in comparison to a BC grad.
 Coursework will normally be recommended.
-Using this report and all of the documentation and information from your application, the BCCNP will do an assessment and determine your registration requirements.
+Using this report and all of the documentation and information from your application, the BCCNM will do an assessment and determine your registration requirements.

 Provisional registration allows applicants to practise as nurses in British Columbia while they wait to write the National Council Licensure Examination –Registered Nurse Exam (NCLEX-RN) in order to meet a practice requirement of the regulatory body.